Undefeated Eagles spoil Pederson's return, top Jaguars 29-21 - WHIZ News

+Reddick closed that fissure when the linebacker signed a free-agent deal with the Birds.
+Then he played his best homecoming game yet: two sacks, two fumble recoveries in the rain, and one big role in keeping the Eagles undefeated.

+“To be able to be home, where I grew up at, it’s a lovely thing,” Reddick said.

-PHILADELPHIA (AP) — Miles Sanders ran for 134 yards and two touchdowns, Jalen Hurts threw for 204 yards and ran for a score and the undefeated Eagles spoiled former coach Doug Pederson’s return to Philadelphia with a 29-21 win over the Jacksonville Jaguars on Sunday.
+Miles Sanders ran for 134 yards and two touchdowns, Jalen Hurts threw for 204 yards and ran for a score and the Eagles spoiled former coach Doug Pederson’s return to Philadelphia with a 29-21 win over the Jacksonville Jaguars on Sunday.

+Sanders led an Eagles (4-0) offense that rushed for 210 yards against one of the tightest run defenses in the league.

 Trevor Lawrence threw for 174 yards and two touchdowns to Jamal Agnew.
 Lawrence was strip-sacked on the final drive of the game that sealed the win for the Eagles.
 It was one of four lost fumbles for the second-year quarterback.